JahanviPaneri/translator-app/README.md

 # translator-app
-this is a translator app build using GluonNLP.
+this is a translator app build using nlp.